Posts Tagged :

 The total price for all new cushions was $1,028: new foam $319, the new faux “leather” material $350, and $359 for labor.
 Note: our Scamp has the larger 54” bed, so more material was necessary compared to the smaller standard bed.
 After a couple of weeks, our new cushions were ready.
 We bagged the original Scamp cushions and have stored them in our attic in case we ever sell the Scamp and someone wants the originals.

 We have found the new cushions to be extremely comfortable.
-To make the sleeping experience especially luxurious, we also use the 2” foam mattress topper.
+We no longer need the 2” foam mattress topper and not having to carry the bulky topper rolled up in our tow vehicle saves space (and we don’t need to transfer the topper back and forth from the tow vehicle to the Scamp every morning and night).
 Since replacing the cushions, we have experienced a much better night’s sleep!
 In addition, we’ve found that the vinyl covering makes it easier to maneuver the cushions when setting up and taking down the bed every day since the material is somewhat slippery.
 Lastly, we’ve found the faux “leather” to be very easy to clean as it is a smooth non fabric surface.

 Disclaimer: You will get the same great Amazon price by clicking on the links here compared to buying directly on Amazon, but by buying here you will also be supporting the continuation of this website as we get a small commission from each sale.
 These are products and procedures we use for our own Scamp that we selected and developed from our own research and experiences.
 However, we do not endorse any specific product and cannot guarantee that the products we use are exemplary and the procedures we use are complete, accurate, detail the correct recommended procedures, or apply to your model small travel trailer.
 It’s always best to double check with your manufacturer or operation manuals to ensure you are doing everything correctly.